lealceldeiro/gems/DesignPatternsElementsOfReusableObjectOrientesSoftware/Chapter01/README.md

 Most people can understand concepts like objects, interfaces, classes, and inheritance.
 The challenge lies in applying them to build flexible, reusable software, and design patterns can show you how.

+**Designing for Change**

+To design the system so that it's robust to such changes, you must consider how the system might need to change over its lifetime.
+A design that doesn't take change into account risks major redesign in the future.
+Those changes might involve class redefinition and reimplementation, client modification, and retesting.
+Redesign affects many parts of the software system, and unanticipated changes are invariably expensive.

+Design patterns help you avoid this by ensuring that a system can change in specific ways.
+Each design pattern lets some aspect of system structure vary independently of other aspects, thereby making a system more robust to a particular kind of change.

 **Design patterns relationships**

 ![Image of the relationships among design patterns](./image/design-patterns-relationships.png "Relationships among design patterns")

+## 1.7 How to Select a Design Pattern

+* Consider how design patterns solve design problems.
+* Read through each pattern's intent to find one or more that sound relevant to your problem.
+* Study how patterns interrelate.
+* Study patterns of like purpose.
+* Examine a cause of redesign.
+* Consider what should be variable in your design.

+## 1.8 How to Use a Design Pattern